-In addition to our VOD System, our broadband business segment includes our SPOT SystemTM, which is a system for the transmission of video content, known as a video insertion system, for the insertion of digital advertisements and other short-form video into television network streams.
-Based on currently available industry sources and our internal data, we believe our SPOT System is the leading video insertion system in the United States in the multichannel television market for digital advertisements and other short-form video.
+In addition, our broadband business segment includes our SPOT System, which is a system for the transmission of video content, known as a video insertion system, for the insertion of advertisements and other short-form video into television network streams.
+Our advertising insertion products are available for both the analog network environment, which has been the way that video signals have been transmitted over the past 50 years, and in the digital network environment, which represents the future way in which video signals will be transmitted that provides the cable operator with a significant increase in available bandwidth, channel capacity and two-way capability.
+Based on currently available industry sources and our internal data, we believe our SPOT System is the leading analog video insertion system in the United States in the multichannel television market for advertisements and other short-form video.
 Our system converts analog video forms such as advertisements and news updates to digital video forms, stores the digital video forms in remote or local storage devices known as digital libraries, and inserts them automatically into television network streams.
-The SPOT System provides high accuracy relative to the volume of video being played and high video image quality, and permits geographic and demographic specificity of advertisements.
+The SPOT System provides high accuracy and high video image quality, and permits geographic and demographic specificity of advertisements.
 We believe our SPOT System reduces operating costs by automating the management and distribution process.
 A majority of our customers for these products consist of major cable system operators and telecommunications companies in the United States.
-To date we have sold SPOT Systems to support over 40,000 channels throughout the world.
-However, the demand for analog advertisement systems has slowed.
-We believe that our experiences in the analog market will position us well as the opportunities to distribute advertisements into a wide variety of digital media platforms and the market for interactive advertising continues to develop.
+To date we have sold SPOT Systems to support over 45,000 channels throughout the world.
+However, the demand for analog advertisement systems has slowed as cable operators migrate from an analog to digital network environment.
+We believe that our experiences in the analog advertising insertion market will position us well as the opportunities to deliver interactive and targeted advertisements into a wide variety of digital media platforms develops.

-Our broadcast network business segment includes our Broadcast MediaCluster SystemTM, which allows broadcast television companies to directly transmit content, such as commercials and other programming for broadcast television companies, to their viewers through either single, multichannel or satellite based delivery systems.
+Our broadcast network business segment includes our Broadcast MediaCluster System[TM], which allows broadcast television companies to directly transmit content, such as commercials and other programming for broadcast television companies, to their viewers through either single, multichannel or satellite based delivery systems.
 We believe that our Broadcast MediaCluster System will eliminate the need for analog tape libraries and provide broadcasters with the automated storage and playback features that they require.
-Since 1998, we have installed our Broadcast MediaCluster System at customer locations including network affiliates and multichannel operations in the United States, Europe and the Far East.
+Since 1998, we have installed our Broadcast MediaCluster System at customer locations including network affiliates and multichannel operations in Asia, Europe and the Americas.